BellaYue/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Raw Data in this project
 ------------------------

-There are 3 types of the data files in this project. \* X: rows of features measurements + &gt; X\_train.txt: 7352 obs. of 561 features, 21 of 30 volunteers + &gt; X\_test.txt: 2947 obs. of 561 features, 9 of 30
+There are 3 types of the data files in this project.
-volunteers
+-    X: rows of features measurements
+     -   X_train.txt: 7352 obs. of 561 features, 21 of 30 volunteers

+     -   X_test.txt: 2947 obs. of 561 features, 9 of 30 volunteers

 -   y: the activity labels corresponding to each row of X. Encoded as numbers.